benshimonz/V1/README.md

 Here is an example:

-_**Q11:** Any current member of the Masons guild, that since 1011 or later knows someone who left the Saddlers guild or the Blacksmiths guild - on or after June 1010_
+_**Q11:** Any current member of the Masons guild, who since 1011 or later knows someone who left the Saddlers guild or the Blacksmiths guild - on June 1010 or later_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)